matthewfranglen/further-jvm-presentation/NOTES.markdown

 This all sucks.
 It's fast though.

+### Pointer Bumping

+Pointer bumping is one of the fastest ways to allocate memory.
+(I don't know of a faster one) Allocation can take 10 machine instructions.

+This involves having a block of memory and a pointer to the start of free memory within that block.
+Allocation involves:

+ * Move free memory pointer forward
+ * Return original location as pointer to allocated memory

+Java uses pointer bumping to allocate memory.

+### Deallocating Memory

+Pointer bumping requires that all free memory be contiguous.
+If you free allocated memory then that leads to unusable gaps in the allocated memory space.

+Need to collect the free memory by compacting the in use memory.

+Compacting the memory requires changing the pointers that point to it.
+This requires knowing all pointers to memory.

 ### Garbage Collection

 What stops us from just allocating memory and never deallocating it?